Nine tips for tackling late payments

 2. Be clear about your payment terms

-Agree payment terms verbally with customers and follow up with clearly defined terms in any contracts / terms and conditions of business.
+Agree payment terms verbally with customers and follow up with clearly defined terms in any contracts and terms and conditions of business.

-Always ensure that your payment terms are on every invoice you issue and keep these consistent.
+Always make sure your payment terms are on every invoice you issue and keep these consistent.